PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 # How to Upgrade from Agents to Workers

-Upgrading from agents to workers opens the door to a host of enhanced features.
-It's important to understand that some of these features are interconnected.
-For instance, to define your deployments in a [`prefect.yaml`](/concepts/deployments/#managing-deployments) file, you must [create a Work Pool](/concepts/work-pools/#work-pool-configuration) and [start a worker](/concepts/work-pools/#starting-a-worker).
-This guide provides a comprehensive overview of the changes you'll encounter when upgrading from agents to workers.
+Upgrading from agents to workers significantly enhances the experience of deploying flows, especially with regards to specifying its infrastructure and runtime environment.
+This guide provides an overview of the differences between agents to workers and describes how to upgrade.

 ## Enhancements